Our staff is specially chosen for their technical skills and ability to make your visit memorable and entertaining.

 Daniel Baker – Marketing Manager

-prior to joining TA, Daniel was in charge of Digital Communications at teh JCC of Greater Washington.
+Prior to joining TA, Daniel was in charge of Digital Communications at the JCC of Greater Washington.
 Before that, he was a producer at SiriusXM for five years — and now, he’s ready to produce the best day for you and your group!
 He’s traveled to 24 countries (and counting) and wants to share his zest for adventure with you.
 Highlights of his travels include exploring Europe, backpacking in the Grand Canyon, trekking to Machu Picchu and a Safari through Tanzania.
 Every day presents a new opportunity to create, learn and, most importantly, have fun!
 Daniel has a B.A. in Broadcast Journalism from the University of Maryland, College Park.

 Brett Self- Operations Manager